Brenda McElrath Barnett, 71 - The Panolian

 Left to cherish her memory is her loving family, which includes her husband of 49 years, Dr. Don Barnett of Batesville; two daughters, Candice Cox (Randy) and Britni Avant of Batesville; one sister, Sue Laminack (Ace) of Jonesboro, AR.; one brother, David McElrath (Sue) of Brownsville, TN; and five grandchildren, Isabel Cox, Elaine Cox, Emma Avant, Ellie Avant, and Wyatt Avant.
 Ms. Barnett is preceded in death by her parents.

-The family will receive friends from 5 to 7 p.m. at Dickins Funeral Home, on Tuesday, Dec.
+The family received at Dickins Funeral Home, on Tuesday, Dec.
 14. A private graveside service for family will be held at a later date.

 In lieu of flowers, memorial contributions may be made to the donor’s choice.